-Be warned: Mixing power steering and brake fluid can make the rubber hoses and seals in your brake system swell and eventually fail.
+Be warned: Mixing power-steering and brake fluids can make the rubber hoses and seals in your brake system swell and eventually fail.

 Different types of coolants are not meant to be used with each other, and are color-coded to prevent mixing.
 Be sure to check the label on the bottle, to ensure that what you’re buying is compatible with what’s already in your car.
 Also, be sure to handle with care, as it’s pretty toxic.